• Skip to primary navigation

 What travel records should I keep?

 You should keep ALL travel expense records and receipts, even if you receive an allowance.
-It’ll help ensure you claim everything you’re entitled too at tax time.
+It’ll help ensure you claim everything you’re entitled to at tax time.

-Photograph your receipts and other purchase records, and keep everything in one folder.
-Create a back up folder too, just to be on the safe side.
+Photograph your receipts or other purchase records and keep everything in one folder.
+Create a backup folder too, just to be on the safe side.

 Etax clients can upload travel expense receipts straight into their secure online account at etax.com.au.
 That way everything is ready and waiting in their account at tax time!